What is Sexual Harassment?

-Under certain circumstances, sexual conduct or acts of sexual violence can fall under the definition of sexual harassment.
-Sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature constitute harassment when:
+Sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute harassment when:

-- Submission to such conduct is made, or threatened to be made, either explicitly or implicitly, a term or condition of an individual’s employment or education
+- Submission to such conduct is made or threatened to be made, either explicitly or implicitly, a term or condition of an individual's employment or education; or

-- Submission to, or rejection of, such conduct by an individual is used or threatened to be used as the basis for academic or employment decisions affecting that individual, or
+- Submission to or rejection of such conduct is used or threatened to be used as the basis for academic or employment decisions affecting that individual; or

 - Such conduct has the purpose or effect of substantially interfering with an individual's academic or professional performance or creating what a reasonable person would perceive as an intimidating, hostile, or offensive employment, educational, or living environment.